-In May 2018, the Economic Growth, Regulatory Relief, and Consumer Protection Act ("EGRRC Act") was signed into law, which is bipartisan legislation that rolled back certain provisions of the Dodd-Frank Act to provide regulatory relief to certain financial institutions.
+In May 2018, the Economic Growth, Regulatory Relief, and Consumer Protection Act ("EGRRC Act") was signed into law, rolling back certain provisions of the Dodd-Frank Act to provide regulatory relief to financial institutions.
 In relevant part, the EGRRC Act raised the applicability threshold for company-run stress testing required under the Dodd-Frank Act by exempting bank holding companies under \$100 billion in total assets and raising the asset threshold for covered banks from \$10 billion to \$250 billion.
 In November of 2019, the FDIC adopted a final rule to implement these changes.
 As a result, we are not currently subject to the Dodd-Frank Act stress testing requirements.